- [email protected]

 If workplaces can create and nurture a culture that attracts, engages, and retains happy employees that leads to accomplishment of objectives and goals – and ultimately success – then why can’t we create our own version of organizational culture in our classrooms?

-A strong and positive classroom culture produces a sense of community that provides a feeling of connection amongst students and instructor, and that leads to comfort with and willingness to commit to an agreement in the way to engage, learn, and grow within the classroom.
+A strong and positive classroom culture produces a sense of community that provides a feeling of connection amongst students and instructor, and that leads to comfort with and willingness to commit to an agreement about the ways to engage, learn, and grow within the classroom.

 Attitudes and actions of leadership (the instructor) contribute to an organization's (the classroom’s) culture - and culture shapes and influences behavior.